What is an Accrued Expense?

 In the reporting period of March, the company should record its cash payment on March 25 for its utility bill.
 This entry includes a counter account for the utility payable from the previous period and a cash account.

 Accrued Expenses and Prepaid Expenses

-A relevant concept under accrual accounting is prepaid expenses.
-Accrual expenses represent the expenditures incurred before cash is paid, but there are also cases where cash is paid before the expenditures are incurred.
+A related concept under accrual accounting is prepaid expenses.
+Accrued expenses represent the expenditures incurred before cash is paid, but there are also cases where cash is paid before the expenditures are incurred.
 Such expenditures are known as prepaid expenses.